joewiz/xqjson/README.md

 ### Import the module

-    import module namespace xqjson="http://xqilla.sourceforge.net/Functions";
+    import module namespace xqjson="http://xqilla.sourceforge.net/lib/xqjson";

-Note that the original module used "xqilla" as the module's namespace prefix, but this package uses "xqjson" instead.
+Note that the original module used "xqilla" as the module's namespace prefix, but this module uses "xqjson" instead, and the original module used "http://xqilla.sourceforge.net/Functions" as the module's namespace, but this module has adopted the more specific "http://xqilla.sourceforge.net/lib/xqjson".

 ### xqjson:parse-json($json as xs:string?) as element()?